cxzhangqi/kadlu/Nx2DSSFPE/readme_oli.md

 ### create_ENV_models.m

-This script takes bathymetry data and sound-speed profile (SSP) data from the `env_database` folder as input and outputs `Mariana_ENV.mat`, which serves as input for the main program.
+This script pre-processes the bathymetry and SSP data (see above) and converts it into a format suitable for the transmission loss calculation.

+*Pre-processing of bathymetry data*

+ 1. Convert the longitude/latitude values (LL) into position coordinates (XY)
+ 2. Interpolate the bathymetry grid using the Matlab function `ScatteredInterpolant`.
+ 3. Create a new XY grid
+ 4. Compute the bathymetry at each point of the new grid using the interpolator.

 ### fRunNx2D_Mariana.m